xyproto/zsnes/README.md

 * Compiling ZSNES so that it works on 64-bit x86 is a goal (that has been reached).
 * Supporting 32-bit platforms is not a goal, but pull requests are welcome.
 * Supporting Windows is not a goal, but pull requests are welcome.
-* Supporting modern Linux distros (and FreeBSD, if possible) is a goal.
+* Supporting modern Linux distros (and FreeBSD, if possible) is a goal, which requires continous maintenance.

 The intention is that this can be like a LTS release of ZSNES.
 The long term goal is to also port ZSNES to SDL2.
 Currently, SDL1 (or `sdl12-compat`) is a required dependency.